RSS

 Strata communities may be self managed or they may hire a professional management company to help oversee day to day operations.
 The strength of the strata council, the level of communication with owners, and the involvement of the management company all play an important role in how smoothly a building functions.
 Often, a good sense of how concerns are raised and addressed can be found in the meeting minutes, where council discussions and responses to owners are recorded.

-At HELM, taking the time to review these documents carefully is an important part of helping clients understand the full picture before making a decision.
+At HELM, taking the time to read these documents carefully is a paramount part of helping clients understand the full picture before making a decision.
 Some of the key documents typically include:

 Depreciation Report